 Term.
 The term of this USA will commence on the Effective Date and will continue in full force and effect until and unless terminated as set forth in this USA.
 The USA term will expire automatically twelve (12) months following any period of no outstanding Addendums.

-Termination by Client.
+Termination by Client for cause

-Client may terminate this USA in its entirety, or terminate any individual Addendum, at any time upon at least thirty (30) calendar days’ written notice to KOR.
+Client may terminate this USA in its entirety, or terminate any individual Addendum, for cause, at any time upon at least thirty (30) calendar days’ written notice to KOR.
 Upon any termination by Client for cause, KOR shall refund to Client the pro rata unused portion of any prepaid fees.

 Termination by KOR